robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 ## Q&A DIALOG

 In this case, it is not a single prompt but a dialog: a series of answered questions about the Mario Drahi's 800 billions funding plan proposed to fostering the European economy and supprt the innovation within the continent.
 Prompts and the related answers are separated by horizontal lines.

-Few missing words have been added in the prompt queries just to help the English native speakers to quickly grab the meaning but for sake of correctness those words appear between [squared] parentheses.
+The prompts have been modified from the originals of the first commit due to corrections made in the English text, but without altering the meaning, so they should be transparent to a chatbot.
+On the other hand, reading at the bottom of this page about the comparison between two separate sessions, carried out even with identical prompts, repeatability is not guaranteed given the fact that the models are learning and above all are regularly updated.

 ### UPLOAD